-And just to let you in on a little secret: the going day rate for a fully qualified, self-sufficient second photographer is $500.
-(Most of us also add on an extra $100 or more to handle the time it takes to edit the additional photos.)
+And just to let you in on a little secret: the going day rate for a fully qualified, self-sufficient second photographer is $600.
+(Most of us also add on an extra fee to handle the time it takes to edit the additional photos.)
 If you are not being charged at least $600 for a second photographer, then the only thing you are getting is someone qualified to carry the main photographer’s bags and hold a light when needed.
 You wasted your money on a glorified assistant to the main photographer.

 My advice is this: if you have met the criteria listed above and indeed need a second photographer, then you need to get details as to how long the photographer has been shooting and if s/he is insured.
 You absolutely should ask to see the other photographer’s portfolio.
 This is imperative.
 You want to make sure that the second photographer’s style matches seamlessly with that of the main photographer.
 Otherwise you will end up with two (obviously) different sets of photos.

 Bottom line, if your goal is to have a wedding shot in a photojournalistic style, then reconsider your need for a second photographer.
 In the end you may be saving yourself some money and hassle by sticking to the far simpler option of just one photographer.